FlexLua/nixie_tube_clock/README_EN.md

 ## Preface

-This article open sources the FlexLua low-code microcontroller technology, eliminating the need for complex microcontroller C language development.
+This open-source project is based on FlexLua low-code microcontroller technology, eliminating the need for complex microcontroller C language development.
 Even beginners can easily develop various feature-rich, stable, and reliable IoT hardware with zero threshold using FlexLua.
 For more learning tutorials, please refer to the FlexLua official website (flexlua.com).

 ## 1. Function Introduction